-The UK formally left the EU on 31 January 2020.
-Find out if your business will need to change its company registration from 1 January 2021, and how to do this.
+Find out if your business will need to report new information to Companies House after Brexit, and how to do this.

 European entities formed under EU law

-From 1 January 2021, some European entities formed under EU law will no longer be able to be registered in the UK.
-These entities are:
+Some EU entities can no longer be registered in the UK.
+These are:

 - European economic interest groupings (EEIGs)

-SEs and EEIGs that have not made alternative arrangements before 1 January 2021 will be automatically converted into new UK corporate structures.
-This means they will still have a clear legal status from 1 January 2021.
+SEs and EEIGs that did not make alternative arrangements before 1 January 2021 have been automatically converted into new UK corporate structures.
+This means they still have a clear legal status from 1 January 2021.

 Societas Europaea (SEs)

-From 1 January 2021, no SEs can be formed in, or transferred in or out of the UK.
+From 1 January 2021 no SEs can be formed in the UK, or transferred in or out of the UK.

-UK branches of SEs registered in an EU member state will have to comply with the Overseas Company Regulations from 1 January 2021.
+UK branches of SEs registered in an EU member state must now comply with the overseas company regulations.

 The legislative changes for SEs can be found in: